ShadiZade/ShadiZade/README.md

 ## Why Free Culture?
 Because:
 - Despite classist obfuscation, the common people are more capable of art appreciation than the average profit- and prestige-centric bourgeois "patron".
-- Valuable cultural heritage rots to dust and is forgotten behind the walls of copyright.
+- Valuable cultural heritage rots to dust and lies forgotten behind the walls of copyright.
 - The rich have no inherent right to have more access to the products of culture than the poor.
 - As a rule, art is tainted by profit motive.
 The artist must be free to create without the burden of "marketability".
 Here's what [George Lucas](https://www.youtube.com/watch?v=SWqvaMEFIdI) and [Georg Lukacs](https://www.marxists.org/archive/lukacs/works/1934/expressionism.htm) had to say about it.